The primary focus of the Board of Evangelism is bringing the Gospel of our Lord Jesus Christ to the congregation and our community.

 This Board also makes visitations to shut-ins, the ill and the recuperating.
 They also provide 'packets' to visitors at our services that introduce them to St. John.
 They will also inform the membership of developing Evangelism programs through articles in the monthly newsletter and here on our church website.

-December 10, 2017 - The January Evangelism Committee meeting is scheduled to begin at 7:00 p.m. on Tuesday, January 2, 2018.
-Members of St. John are invited to attend as we continue working through the book, “5 Things You Can Do to Witness Christ”, with reading and open discussion.
-This book encourages believers to realize what we have in Christ and to see that our witnessing is part of our daily walk in life.
-Witnessing is found when living out the gracious gifts God gives in our connections with others and in helping us build new relationships where we can share the love of Christ.
-There are several of these books still available when you join us.
-Books are currently $8.00.
+February 1, 2018 - The February Evangelism Committee meeting is scheduled to begin at 7:00 p.m. on Tuesday, March 6, 2018.
+Members of St. John continue to be invited to attend as we continue working through the book, “5 Things You Can Do to Witness Christ”, with reading and open discussion.
+This book encourages each of us to realize what we have in Christ and to see that our witnessing is part of our daily walk in life – as we each have ‘evangelism’ to do.
+We find “witnessing” when living out the gracious gifts God gives in our connections with others and in helping build new relationships where we can share the love of Christ.
+There are several of these $8.00 books still available when you join us.